Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Simulation study

 It is clear that $h_\gamma \in L^2_{\mathrm{per}}([0,1])$ if $\gamma>1/2$, and in such a case, $h_\gamma \in \mathcal H^s([0,1])$ for $s<\gamma-1/2$.

-We repeat same experiments as in Section~\ref{ssec:sim1}, but only for the case $d=1$: getting an accurate evaluation of~\eqref{eq:ireg_func} becomes really expensive for higher dimension.
+We repeat experiments presented in Section~\ref{ssec:sim1}, but only for the case $d=1$: getting an accurate evaluation of~\eqref{eq:ireg_func} becomes really expensive for higher dimension.
 We consider three values for $\gamma$: 0.625, 0.75 and 0.875.
-Empirical results are depicted in Figure~\ref{fig:ResMCCompSobol}.
+Empirical results are depicted in Figure~\ref{fig:ResMCCompIreg}.
 As expected, the normality is rejected for all values of $N$ (for more readability we keep the dot representation for the points).
 Surprisingly, the results remains very satisfactory.
-When $\gamma=0.75,0.875$, the points remain well-aligned and the estimated slopes and their confidence intervals are in good agreement with the theoretical $-1-2s/d$.
-The case $\gamma=0.625$ is less convincing since the position of the points are more fluctuating around the regression lines and the estimated slope is further from the expected one.
-In its defence, $h_{0.625}$ is a very irregular function.
+When $\gamma=0.75,0.875$, the points remain well-aligned and the estimated slopes are in good agreement with the theoretical $-1-2s/d$.
+The case $\gamma=0.625$ is less convincing but still very satisfactory, since $h_{0.625}$ is a very irregular function.